Same-Day Crowns

 Maryland Bridge

 The Maryland bridge is modeled after the traditional bridge.
 It uses two teeth on either side of the vacated space as well.
-The only difference is instead of being held in place by crowns, the bridge is held in place by a metal framework that fuses to the abutment teeth.
+The only difference is that instead of being held in place by crowns, the bridge is held in place by a metal framework that fuses to the abutment teeth.

 Implant-Supported Bridge